Parizval/daiict/README.md

 &nbsp;&nbsp;&nbsp;&nbsp; They form an integral part of the country's economy and are thus closely tied with the growth and progress of India as<br/> &nbsp;&nbsp;&nbsp;&nbsp; a  nation.
 This makes problems faced by SMEs a collective issue that affects the economy, growth and wellbeing of the <br/> &nbsp;&nbsp;&nbsp;&nbsp; country and it's people.<br/>

 &nbsp;&nbsp;&nbsp;&nbsp; The problem that we identified as one of the most important, one that causes many SMEs to fade away into obscurity is &nbsp;&nbsp;&nbsp;&nbsp; cash flow management.
-Our product **CredBlock** aims to resolve this situation by applying blockchain technology and its &nbsp;&nbsp;&nbsp;&nbsp; paradigms.
+Our product **fintact** aims to resolve this situation by applying blockchain technology and its &nbsp;&nbsp;&nbsp;&nbsp; paradigms.

 ### Major Problems Solved